mmanning95/higher_lower/README.md

 # higher_lower
-A game created using python for guessing which value is higher or lower
+A game created using python for guessing which value is higher or lower.
+More to be added later.